Charitable Remainder Trust Calculator

 How It Works

-This Charitable Remainder Trust (CRT) calculator estimates your annual income from the trust, the immediate charitable income tax deduction you may receive, and your potential tax savings.
-Understanding these figures is crucial for effective estate planning and maximizing your philanthropic impact while providing for your financial needs.
-This calculator incorporates projected 2026 tax law and economic assumptions to give you a more current estimate.
+A Charitable Remainder Trust (CRT) can deliver income to you now and a gift to charity later, and this calculator estimates the three numbers that matter most: your annual income from the trust, the immediate charitable income tax deduction you may claim, and your potential tax savings.
+Those figures sit at the heart of estate planning, balancing your philanthropic goals against your own financial needs, and the estimates here reflect projected 2026 tax law and economic assumptions.

-Our calculator uses the IRS Section 7520 interest rate (which we assume to be 5% for 2026 for illustrative purposes, as the actual rate varies monthly) and the applicable mortality tables to determine the present value of the remainder interest.
-This present value is then used to calculate your charitable deduction.
-The annual payout is determined by the trust's payout rate and the initial fair market value of the assets transferred.
+To value the remainder interest, the tool applies the IRS Section 7520 interest rate (assumed to be 5% for 2026 for illustration, since the published rate changes monthly) together with the relevant mortality tables.
+That present value drives your charitable deduction, while your annual payout follows directly from the trust's payout rate and the initial fair market value of the assets you transfer in.

 Example: Funding a CRT with Appreciated Stock